ResMem: Learn what you can and memorize the rest: Theoretical results

+Observe that if $\bxt$ coincides with any training sample, $f_{n}^{\alg}(\bxt) = f_\star(\bxt)$, i.e., we have explicit memorization.
 Note that we worked with $1$-nearest neighbor regressor for simplicity instead of the general $k$-nearest neighbor algorithm.
 The effect of choosing different $k$ is not the main focus of this theoretical analysis.